NathanHarrington/dotfiles/README.md

 7. Install the i3 idle helper from this repository.

+   Install the required idle watcher so the 10-minute battery hibernate action can trigger:

+   dnf install xautolock

    Copy the i3 config as described earlier:

    cp -ra ~/projects/dotfiles/i3/config ~/.config/i3/config